 Knife and Tool Safety

 At Firemaker gatherings there are usually some workshops offered where knives or other hand tools may be used, and many people choose to bring their own knives and other tools.
 It is important to be careful and intentional in how you use these tools.
 Do not leave them lying around unattended.
-Unattended knives, axes, awls, or other dangerous tools left unattended will be confiscated until the item is picked up from a council member.
-The tool will be kept until the end of the week.
+Any sharp tools left unattended in group spaces will be confiscated until the end of the gathering.

-Everyone at Firemaker, adults and children alike, are expected to respect each other when using or when near someone who is using a knife or other sharp tool.
-Do not sit within arms-reach of someone using a knife or sharp tool (at Firemaker we call this respecting someone's "Blood Bubble").
+Everyone at Firemaker is expected to respect each other when using or when near someone who is using a knife or other sharp tool.
+Do not stand or sit within arm's-reach of someone using a knife or sharp tool (at Firemaker we call this respecting someone's "Blood Bubble").
 When you are using a knife or sharp tool, make sure you have your own Blood Bubble of space around you that no one is sitting in.
 Always point your knife or tool with the pointed end and/or the sharp side of the blade away from you and anyone else nearby.
 If you are making stabbing motions (i.e. punching a hide with an awl), do not do so on your lap.
 If you need help, always ask someone who is experienced with the tool.
 Tool safety is everyone's responsibility.

-Everyone at Firemaker, adults and children alike, are expected to respect each other when using or when near someone who is using a knife or other sharp tool.
-Do not sit within arms-reach of someone using a knife or sharp tool (at Firemaker we call this respecting someone's "Blood Bubble").
+Everyone at Firemaker is expected to respect each other when using or when near someone who is using a knife or other sharp tool.
+Do not stand or sit within arm's-reach of someone using a knife or sharp tool (at Firemaker we call this respecting someone's "Blood Bubble").
 When you are using a knife or sharp tool, make sure you have your own Blood Bubble of space around you that no one is sitting in.
 Always point your knife or tool with the pointed end and/or the sharp side of the blade away from you and anyone else nearby.
 If you are making stabbing motions (i.e. punching a hide with an awl), do not do so on your lap.
 If you need help, always ask someone who is experienced with the tool.
 Tool safety is everyone's responsibility.

 Social Safety